kobotoolbox/kobo-transfer/README.md

 - prints warning if number of questions in kobo form and xlsx form do not match

 ## Limitations
-- If transferring from google form xlsx data (running -gt), submissions will be duplicated each time the script is run.
-Even when google form xlsx data is uploaded, edited, and then reuploaded, it will show up as a new submission instead of editing the one in kobo.
-To avoid this, after transferring from google form xlsx into kobo once, download the kobo data in xlsx form and edit/reupload that one with the flag -xt.
-- Similarly, if running -xt for initial xlsx data without uuid, submissions will be duplicated each time script is run.
-To avoid, after initial transfer, download data from kobo as xlsx and edit/work with that.
+- If running -xt for initial xlsx data without uuid, submissions will be duplicated each time script is run.
+To avoid, after initial transfer, download data from kobo as xlsx and edit/reupload it.

 <br>